Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 Such electronic payment shall be made in accordance with ordinary State procedures and practices.
 The contractor shall comply with the State Comptroller's procedures to authorize electronic payments.
 Authorization forms are available at the State Comptroller's website at www.osc.state.ny.us/epay/, by email at firstname.lastname@example.org or by calling 855-233-8363.
 The contractor acknowledges that it will not receive payment on any vouchers submitted under this contract if it does not comply with the State Comptroller's electronic payment procedures, except where the Commissioner has expressly authorized payment by paper check as set forth above.

-Payment of such vouchers by the State (the Department) shall be made in accordance with Article XI-A of the New York State Finance Law.
+Payment of such vouchers by the State (NYSDOH) shall be made in accordance with Article XI-A of the New York State Finance Law.
 All payment and reporting terms will be detailed in Appendix C of the final grant contract.

 Vendor Identification Number